gguillemas/plugins/README.md

 This repository also includes a tool for assisting in building plugins in build systems.

+## Requirements

-**NOTE: This package requires Go version 1.8 or newer.**
+This package requires Go 1.8 or newer.

-# Example

-A usage example can be found in the "_examples" directory.

 A release candidate version of Go 1.8 can be downloaded by running: